GClunies/reflekt/README.md

 -->

 # Reflekt
-Reflekt is a command line tool (CLI) allowing users to automagically template a dbt package modeling and documenting all the events from a tracking plan in their Analytics Governance tool.
+Reflekt is a command line tool (CLI) allowing users to automagically template a dbt package modeling and documenting all the events in a tracking plan from their Analytics Governance tool.
+These dbt packages can be easily consumed in your dbt project.
 Each Reflekt dbt package includes:
 - A dbt [source](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in the warehouse where raw event data is loaded.
 - A dbt [model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models) for each event in the tracking plan.
 Ready for consumption or further modeling.
 - A dbt [doc](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) entry for every model in the package, pulling information directly from the tracking plan.
 Your data team and the business always know what your tables and columns mean.